 While the CBD market continues to boom in the US, there is still a lot of confusion around the product.

 You may have seen CBD in more forms than one could imagine lately.
 Due to its huge burst in popularity, marketers are racing to get products on the shelf, hoping consumers will strike while the iron is hot.
-I’ve used bath bombs, tea, lotions, salve, gummies and supplements, and I’ve heard of everything from infused water to hand sanitizer.
+I’ve used bath bombs, tea, lotions, salve, gummies and supplements, and I’ve heard of everything from flawless CBD capsules, infused water, to hand sanitizer.
 In spite of this, CBD or cannabidiol remains a mystery.
 Here are a few misunderstandings I’d like to clear up.

 It is a cannabinoid.